tarakanbg/api.vateud.net/README.md

     http://api.vateud.net/frequencies/MALT.xml    => returns all Malta freq in XML format http://api.vateud.net/frequencies/NETH.csv    => returns all Netherlands freqs in CSV format http://api.vateud.net/frequencies/AUST        => returns all Austrian freqs as HTML (part of the API web interface)

+### Appendix A. Caching times

+#### Backend

+No caching on the backend!
+Data is pulled from the DB on each request.

+#### Frontend

+* All EUD members: html responses: no caching; json, xml and csv responses: 3 hours
+* vACC members: html responses: no caching; json, xml and csv responses: 4 hours
+* Members by country: html responses: no caching; json, xml and csv responses: 4 hours
+* Members by rating: html responses: no caching; json, xml and csv responses: 4 hours
+* Single member details: all formats: 2 hours
+* Member validation endpoint: no caching
+* vACC profiles: all formats: 2 hours
+* Staff member listings: all formats: 5 minutes
+* Who's online data: all formats: 5 minutes
+* Notams: all formats: 12 hours
+* Chars: all formats: 4 hours
+* ATC frequencies: all formats: 2 hours
+* Events calendar: all formats: 10 minutes
+* Airport profiles: all formats: 10 minutes